programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Time-Series and Annotations: Bombing Operations over Time

-Let's now explore the use of incendiary and fragmentation explosive a little more by seeing if there is any trend in their use over time versus the total munitions dropped.
+Let's now explore the use of incendiary and fragmentation explosive a little more by seeing if there's any trend in their use over time versus the total munitions dropped.
 As you have had some time to get used to Bokeh's syntax, let's dive right in with a full code example in a new file named `my_first_timeseries.py`.

 ```python
 #my_first_timeseries.py